greenerservices/greenerservices.github.io/app/principles/actions/10c-monitor-service-usage.md

 * * *

 ### (iv) Measure application performance

-Continue measuring performance to check the impact of other changes on delivery.
+Continue to measure the performance of software applications to check the impact of changes on delivery.

+#### Environmental benefit:
+Continued measurement allows assessment of how changes impact environmental footprint.

 {{ govukDetails({
   summaryText: "Read more",